-Q5: Between June 16 – June 22, every order made on EarthHero.com using code PRIDE15 will get 15% off sitewide, and will contribute $1 to the Outdoor Adventures program at Brave Trails.
+Q5: For the past few years, EarthHero has donated a portion of each order to The Outdoor Adventures program at Brave Trails.
 Can you tell us more about the Outdoor Adventures program, and how these donations will help Brave Trails?

 A5: Our Outdoor Adventures program is a build-on program so our campers learn the skills over the whole week, ending with a huge campout under the stars!
 Some of the things the campers learn are how to cook using a campfire, care for and pitch a tent, tear down a campsite and leave no trace, and the basics of map reading, and trail maintenance.
 The program also incorporates an extension activity they can implement in their own community/friend group that involves planning logistics, organizing, and implementing the mapping of their community to identify gaps in resources such as green space, food deserts, healthcare access, etc., and begin to formulate an action plan to effect change.
 Your very generous donation will help us buy the supplies we need to teach these things!